ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 See [Cloud Object Storage](/docs/account?topic=account-iam-service-roles-actions&interface=ui#cloud-object-storage-roles) for the full list of actions for each COS service role and the list of condition attributes supported by each action.

-## Create a new policy for a User with Conditions<!--needs updating with conditions-->
+## Create a new policy for a User with Conditions
 {: #fgac-new-policy-conditions}

 The following examples provide a user with the `“Writer”` COS Service Role with the ability to: